Parameterized Max Min Feedback Vertex Set: ETH Lower Bound

-Finally, introduce vertices $c_i$, where $i \in [m]$, each of which corresponds to a clause of $\phi$, and define graph $G$ as the union of these vertices as well as all graphs $G_p^q$, where $p \in [3]$ and $q \in [\log n]$.
-For a clause vertex $c$, add an edge to $\ell_\alpha$ when ${\cal V}_\alpha$ contains a variable appearing in $c$, as well as to the vertices $r_\beta$ for each such $\ell_\alpha$, such that $m^\alpha_\beta \notin S$ corresponds to an assignment of ${\cal V}_\alpha$ satisfying $c$, where $S$ denotes a minimal feedback vertex set.
-Notice that since no clause contains multiple variables from the same variable set $V_i$, due to the refinement of the partition of the variables, it holds that all the variables of a clause will be represented by vertices appearing in distinct $G_p^q$.
+Finally, introduce \emph{clause vertices} $c_1, \ldots, c_m$, each of which corresponds to a clause of $\phi$, and define the graph $G$ as the union of these vertices as well as all graphs $G_p^q$, where $p \in [3]$ and $q \in [\log n]$.
+For a clause vertex $c$, add an edge to $\ell_\alpha$ in $G_p^q$ when $\mathcal{V}^{p,q}_\alpha$ contains a variable appearing in $c$, as well as to the vertices $r_\beta$ for each such $\ell_\alpha$, such that $m^\alpha_\beta \notin S$ corresponds to an assignment of $\mathcal{V}^{p,q}_\alpha$ satisfying $c$, where $S$ denotes a minimal feedback vertex set.
+Notice that since no clause contains multiple variables from the same variable set $V_i$, due to the refinement of the partition of the sets of variables, it holds that all the variables of a clause will be represented by vertices appearing in distinct choice gadget graphs $G_p^q$.